Anticipated changes to the UC policy on vaccination programs – interim amendments (6/7/23)

 Once you receive your COVID-19 vaccine, please upload it into the Medical Clearances section on the Ashe Center Patient Portal.

-Vaccines at The Ashe Center
+COVID-19 Boosters are available at The Ashe Center

 Campus Specific Questions